hamstercat007/w9_backend-project-soc-survival-guide/README.md

 ### lib

-contains a data file, containing array of objects, each object has information on a different learning resource
+Contains a data file, containing array of objects, each object has information on a different learning resource

 ### models

-contains a file of functions, each function contains a PostgreSQL query.
+Contains a file of functions, each function contains a PostgreSQL query.
 The functions are exported to be used in the routers.

 ### routes

-contains a series of files that, each file containging route handlers for particular uri addresses e.g. index.js handles requests to /api/v1 resources.js handles requests to /api/v1/resources users.js handles requests to /api/v1.users
+Contains a series of files that, each file containging route handlers for particular uri addresses e.g. index.js handles requests to /api/v1 resources.js handles requests to /api/v1/resources users.js handles requests to /api/v1.users

-### public/views/bin
+### public/views

 Was installed by express-generator(http://expressjs.com/en/starter/generator.html).
 We did not change these files, as we didn't know what it would break.

+### bin

+Contains the default port number, if you want to change it you will find in the www file

 ## API Reference